wucz/AiScientist/README.md

 We are grateful to the authors and maintainers of these projects for making this line of work more concrete, reproducible, and comparable.

-## 📬 Contact

-For questions, collaboration, or bug reports, please open an issue or email 📧 `gx.chen.chn@gmail.com`.

 ## 📄 License

 Released under the MIT License.
 See [LICENSE](LICENSE).

+## 📬 Contact

+For questions, collaboration, or bug reports, please open an issue or email 📧 `gx.chen.chn@gmail.com`.

-If AiScientist is useful in your research or engineering workflow, consider starring 🌟 the repo and citing the project.
+<h4 align="center"><em>If AiScientist is useful in your research or engineering workflow, consider starring 🌟 the repo and citing the project.</em></h4>

 <p align="center"><strong><a href="#quick-start">Quick Start</a> · <a href="#two-tracks">Two Tracks</a> · <a href="docs/operator-guide.md">Operator Guide</a></strong></p>